How to Install Sublime Text on Ubuntu 26.04, 24.04 and 22.04

 sudo apt remove sublime-text

-If you also want to remove the Sublime HQ repository from APT, delete the source file and signing key, then refresh package metadata.
+If you also want to remove the Sublime HQ repository from APT, delete the source file, remove the signing key only when no remaining source references it, and refresh package metadata.

 sudo apt update